 Welcome to Dr. Goodboy's Communication Modeling and Measurement Lab page.
 The quantitative research conducted in our lab is centered around substantive-methodology synergies.
 Our lab members apply contemporary quantitative methods to best model and test communication theory in applied contexts.

-To accomplish these goals, we rely on a general structural equation modeling approach which allows us to analyze our data using techniques such as causal mediation analysis, conditional process analysis, confirmatory factor analysis, item response theory, multilevel modeling, and latent growth curve modeling, among other statistics, to best quantify causal learning effects.
+To accomplish our goals, we favor a general structural equation modeling approach to evaluate our data to model correspondence.
+We use techniques such as finite mixture modeling, causal mediation analysis, conditional process analysis, exploratory structural equation modeling, item response theory, multilevel modeling, and latent growth curve modeling, among other statistics, to best quantify causal learning effects.
 Most recently, our lab has been focused on longitudinal applications of SEM including latent transition analysis (i.e., using random intercepts) and intensive longitudinal modeling (i.e., dynamic structural equation modeling).

 Below are lab members and some of our current and ongoing collaborations:

-Some of the recent journal publications from the Communication Modeling and Measurement Lab include:
+Some of the recent publications from the Communication Modeling and Measurement Lab include:

 Goodboy, A. K., Bolkan, S., & Shin, M. (2022).
 Relational turbulence processes among avoidant and anxious spouses.
 Communication Quarterly, 70(3), 317-343. https://doi.org/10.1080/01463373.2022.2054720

 Goodboy, A. K., Bolkan, S., Shin, M., & Chiasson, R. M. (2022).
 Affective and interest consequences of lecture misbehaviors for students with mastery goals.
 Communication Education, 71(3), 223-243. https://doi.org/10.1080/03634523.2022.2070770